Keyboard shortcuts

 • A contiguous list of unicode characters.

-macro() taps out the expression, hold() activates the keycodes on a key press and release() deactivates the keycodes on key release. macro(hold(<expr1>) release(<expr2>)) will activate <expr1> on key press and deactivate <expr2> on key release.
+macro() taps out the expression, hold() activates the keycodes on a key press and release() deactivates the keycodes on key release. macro(hold(<expr1>) release(<expr2>)) is a special form that will activate <expr1> on key press and deactivate <expr2> on key release.

 <unicode-char> is a unicode character not in the basic keycode range; it is converted to unicode(<hex-digits>) which will invoke the global.unicode_prefix action, type out the hex-digits, and finally invoke the global.unicode_suffix action.

-<modifier-list>-<keycode> is a list of modifier codes separated by a dash - (See modifiers) followed by any valid keycode.
-This will report the modifiers along with the keycode; for example S-1 will normally produce a bang !.
+<modifier-list>-<keycode> is a list of modifier codes separated by a dash - followed by any valid keycode.

 The following are all valid macro expressions: